 Travel Light, Travel Right

 Have you ever been so uncomfortable on a plane that you couldn't wait for your feet to touch the ground?
 Or regretted wearing those tight jeans that looked so good in your bedroom mirror but now feel like a vise grip around your waist.
+Or those stylish ankle boots that are now a claustrophobic prison for your swelling feet.

-For the airport and plane:
+For the airport and plane

 Air travel comes with its challenges.
 Stressing to be on time.
 Check-in’s.
 Security screening.
 Feeling hot but then a blast of cold air hits you at the gate.
 Cramped onboard seats and flight delays are still an air travel fact of life.
 The key to navigating this ever-changing landscape?
 Layers, breathability, and smart fabric choices.